TrueFiEng/Waffle/docs/source/matchers.rst

 Change balance
 --------------
-Testing whether the transaction changes the balance of the account
+Testing whether the transaction changes the balance of the account:

 .. code-block:: ts

   await expect(() => wallet.sendTransaction({to: walletTo.address, gasPrice: 0, value: 200}))
     .to.changeBalance(walletTo, 200);

+  await expect(await wallet.sendTransaction({to: walletTo.address, gasPrice: 0, value: 200}))
+    .to.changeBalance(walletTo, 200);

+:code:`expect` for :code:`changeBalance` gets one of the following parameters:

+  - **transaction call** : () => Promise<`TransactionResponse <https://docs.ethers.io/v5/api/providers/types/#providers-TransactionResponse>`_> - we first check the balance then call the transaction callback and finally calculate the difference between current balance and the balance before the transaction.
+  - **transaction response** : `TransactionResponse <https://docs.ethers.io/v5/api/providers/types/#providers-TransactionResponse>`_ - we check the balance difference between the block that transaction was mined in and the block before it.

+.. note:: :code:`changeBalance` calls will not work unless there is only one transaction mined in the block.

-.. note:: The transaction call should be passed to the :code:`expect` as a callback (we need to check the balance before the call).
+The transaction call should be passed to the :code:`expect` as a callback (we need to check the balance before the call) or as a transaction response.

-The matcher can accept numbers, strings and BigNumbers as a balance change, while the address should be specified as a wallet.
+The matcher can accept numbers, strings and BigNumbers as a balance change, while the address should be specified as a wallet or a contract.

 .. note:: :code:`changeBalance` calls should not be chained.
 If you need to chain it, you probably want to use :code:`changeBalances` matcher.

 Change balance (multiple accounts)
 ----------------------------------
 Testing whether the transaction changes balance for multiple accounts:

 .. code-block:: ts